 Waterproof vs. water repellent vs. water resistant: Waterproof means that water cannot penetrate the surface, a waterproof fabric is impervious to water.
 Water repellent means that water can penetrate the surface, just not very easily.
 A water repellent material means that it has been treated so it will not be easily penetrated by water.
 Water resistant can be a material that has been treated to repel a certain amount of water but is generally less successful than a water repellent or waterproof material.
 Some materials have an external coating applied to it, making is water repellent or water resistant.
 Keep in mind that many of these coatings wear off over time, especially when washed in a machine or even dry cleaned.
 Make sure you read the label carefully and understand how best to care for this fabric.

-Topical sprays and treatments: There are waterproofing sprays like Scotchguard or NeverWet that can be applied directly to your outdoor fabrics to make them more water repellent (and sometimes stain resistant).
+Topical sprays and treatments: There are waterproofing sprays like Scotchgard or NeverWet that can be applied directly to your outdoor fabrics to make them more water repellent (and sometimes stain resistant).
 Many of these sprays are designed to be applied easily to objects that are subject to water like cushions or seating.
 These topical applications wear off over time so you may need to reapply at a later date.

 Canvas and duck cloth: Canvas was traditionally made from hemp or linen, which are both naturally durable and easy to source.
 Nowadays canvas is typically made from cotton; it is a thick, heavy duty cloth that is strong and durable.
 Unless treated, it is not naturally stain, water or mildew resistant and may need to be treated.
 Duck cloth or cotton duck (from the Dutch doek meaning “linen canvas”) is similar to canvas but much more tightly woven.

 Oil cloth: Oil cloth is generally referred to canvas that has been coated with linseed oil to make it impervious to water.
-Traditionally, leather was used for objects that needed to be durable, flexible and water repellant, like luggage, carriages, or other outdoor cloth.
+Traditionally, leather was used for objects that needed to be durable, flexible and water repellent, like luggage, carriages, or other outdoor cloth.
 But leather was expensive and could be damaged by too much water.
 Boiled linseed oil was an easy way to transform cotton canvas into something more weatherproof.
 Waxed cotton was another version of this durable material and was used in clothing like overcoats.
-Nowadays oil cloth is usually a vinyl treated material offered in various thicknesses and used for outdoor tablecloths or placemats.
+Nowadays oil cloth is usually a vinyl treated material offered in various thicknesses and used for outdoor tablecloths or place mats.

 Sunbrella: Sunbrella is a brand that has been at the forefront of outdoor materials and high performance fabric since 1961.
 We decided to list it here as a separate item because like many established brands, people often refer to all outdoor fabric as Sunbrella when in fact it is a brand.
 You can find their materials at numerous locations online and in stores and some manufacturers choose to use Sunbrella in the making of their products.
 They began their business by producing material for awnings.
 Since then, they’ve established themselves as a leader in performance fabric – fabric that performs well outside as well as inside.
 They have a wide range of colors, textures and patterns for the outdoor space, including marine quality fabrics.
 Interior designers often turn to Sunbrella when needing high performance fabric for indoor use (for example kids’ rooms, family rooms or rec rooms).
-Find out where to purchase Sunbrella fabric here.
+You can purchase Sunbrella fabric here.

 Top image credit: Phil Kean Design